githubtraining/reviewing-a-pull-request/responses/04_requesting-changes.md

 ### Writing a review

-#### Review the diff
+#### Review the `diff`

-When reviewing the diff, read it critically and think about it in connection with other parts of the system.
+When reviewing the `diff`, the presentation of the code which is being proposed to be merged, read it critically and think about it in connection with other parts of the system.
 Try to anticipate unintended consequences (exceptions, performance problems, security vulnerabilities, etc.) this change could cause.

 If the diff adds more code than you can comprehend in a single reading, suggest that the author break the pull request up into smaller chunks that can be reviewed more easily, or try to find a way to accomplish the same goal with less code.